 Prior to establishing his own firm in 1992, Jim worked as a financier and investment manager, including time at Dean Witter Reynolds and First Interstate Bank, NA.
-Since 1992, he has built and managed a succession of operating businesses globally, and has structured business transactions for partner and affiliates’ capital totaling over US $10 billion.
+Since 1992, he has built and managed a succession of operating businesses, and has structured business transactions for partner and affiliates’ capital totaling over US $10 billion.
 His restructure work has often focused on operations and capital efficiency, and managing turbulent periods of company growth, acquisition or decline.

 Jim earned a BS in Finance from Youngstown State University and an MBA from the University of Pittsburgh.
 He is an Eagle Scout.
-Jim is a Director of the Arizona State University Foundation Investment Committee (US $700 million), a Director of the Arizona Community Foundation Investment Committee (US $800 million), and a mentor and judge for the Columbia University Masters in Technology Management program.
-He and his wife of 27 years live in Scottsdale, Arizona, and have three children.
+Jim is a Director of the Arizona State University Foundation Investment Committee, the Arizona Community Foundation Investment Committee (serving on the Investment and Special Assets Committees), and the Arizona Public Safety Pension Plan.
+He and his wife of 28 years live in Scottsdale, Arizona, and have three children.

 In addition to being a Director of Capax World Cambodia Organization and overseeing Capax’s agriculture initiatives, including the Tonle Chum Model Farm and the Glorious Families Program, Sambo serves on the boards of several businesses and social enterprises.
 He was a founder and CEO of the Quality Career Institute of Cambodia, and is a member of the Cambodia Investor Club (CIC), Cooperative Empire Group, Partners for World Peace (PWP), and Conversations with Foreigners.